timothybrink/oak/README.md

 The Oak interpreter can also be compiled to WASM using the [wasm-pack tool](https://rustwasm.github.io/wasm-pack/).
 A simple `wasm-pack build` should work, to build it for a bundler (use the wasm-pack `--target` option for other JS targets).
-Note that the Rust code expects a log_oak function exposed at a global level to take print messages from Oak.
+Note that the Rust code expects a JS log_oak function exposed at a global level to take print messages from Oak.